hakikz/variation-price-display/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.3 =
+Multisite Issue resolved.
+So, Update if you are using Multisite.

 = 1.0.1 =
 This version fixes a Single Product page loading related bug.
 Upgrade immediately.